Maximizing M&A Success through Enterprise Architecture

 International engagement impacts each of the factors mentioned above but particularly business culture (Bc) and capacity for change (Cc).

-Keep in mind that culture and capacity to change often represents a continuum where experience or perspective from one end is reciprocated in the reverse from the other end.
+Keep in mind that culture and capacity to change often represents a continuum.
+Experience or perspective from one end is reciprocated in the reverse from the other end.

-For example, what can be too assertive from one end can be reciprocated from the other end with the perception of the other company culture being perceived as to ambivalent (or passive).
+For example, what can be too assertive from one end might be seen differently from the other end.
+The other company culture may be perceived as too ambivalent or passive.

 The challenge is to bridge these gaps.
 Unfortunately it is more common to apply one’s views without taking into consideration opposing perspectives.
-Until the gap and a multi-vector perspective are considered, the likelihood of creating shared goals, strategies, processes, or priorities is minimal.
+The gap must be addressed first.
+A multi-vector perspective must also be considered.
+Only then can shared goals, strategies, processes, or priorities be created effectively.

 Are either company willing to ‘unlearn’ the practices, strategies, and assumptions that reinforce and maintain these gaps?

-This directly impacts the interconnectivity of processes, systems, and technologies and similarly influences the company’s business model, product/service offerings, and how opportunities are evaluated and pursued.
-This can particularly be viewed in business models that are dependent on overtly homogenous or narrow support factors, processes, and/or technologies.
+This directly impacts the interconnectivity of processes, systems, and technologies.
+It similarly influences the company’s business model and product/service offerings.
+It also affects how opportunities are evaluated and pursued.
+This is especially evident in business models that rely heavily on similar or limited support factors.
+These include processes and technologies.
 Performance is constrained as a result, often handing the competitive advantage to competing companies.

 Enterprise Architectures (EA) and the Business Model Support System

 The value available through creating a strategic integration plan for each of the above architectures cannot be understated.
 Neither can the risk of mismanaging these connections.
 Despite these risks misalignment is all too common.
 Attempts to manage the inter-dependencies piecemeal need to be avoided.
 This is particularly evident in mergers and acquisitions (as well as in complex distributed organizations).
-Strategic efforts to support a merger and acquisition begin with value and culture alignment but end (and must emphasize) the alignment of the business model.
+Strategic efforts to support a merger and acquisition start with value alignment.
+They also begin with culture alignment.
+However, they must emphasize aligning the business model at the end.

 The following model describes the Enterprise Architecture Development Method (ADM) proposed in the TOGAF model.
-This process model is iterative and builds upon previous steps but not require each and every step is developed each time.
-The process begins with identifying what steps are already addressed following by engaging each stakeholder in the system to develop out the following step and components.
+This process model is iterative.
+It builds upon previous steps.
+However, it does not require each and every step to be developed each time.
+The process starts with identifying what steps are already addressed.
+Next, each stakeholder in the system engages to develop the following step and components.

-As most examples of failed mergers and acquisitions have proven a shared vision and values is not enough to guarantee success.
-Unless each company is to operate separately shared enterprise architecture is required to leverage similar processes, systems, and structures across the business model.
+As examples of failed mergers and acquisitions have proven, having a shared vision and values is not enough.
+It does not guarantee success.
+If each company is not to operate separately, a shared enterprise architecture is needed.
+This helps to leverage similar processes.
+Systems and structures are optimized across the business model.
 This is accomplished by an interlocking, shared, and interdependent business architecture, information systems architecture, application architecture, and technology architecture.

 Early technology questions will vary on the industry and goals of the M&A but will often emphasize the following: